magento/devdocs/src/guides/v2.4/performance-best-practices/high-throughput-order-processing.md

 Performance best practices offers **high-throughput order processing** by using the following set of modules to optimize the Order Placement and Checkout experience:

--  [AsyncOrder](#asynchronous-order-placement)—An asynchronous order placement module that processes orders using a queue.
+-  [AsyncOrder](#asynchronous-order-placement)—Asynchronously processes orders using a queue.
--  [Enable Inventory check](#inventory-check)—Enable or disable the inventory check on cart load.
+-  [NegotiableQuoteAsyncOrder](#negotiable-quote-asyn-order)—Asynchronously processes NegotiableQuote save order items.
--  [Deferred Total Calculation](#deferred-total-calculation)—A sales rule optimization module that can defer calculations for order totals until checkout begins.
+-  [DeferredTotalCalculation](#deferred-total-calculation)—Defers calculations for order totals until checkout begins.

 All features work independently.
 You can use all the features simultaneously or enable and disable features in any combination.